saschque/patterndecoder/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License - see the `LICENSE` file for details.
+This project is licensed under the Apache-2.0 license - see the `LICENSE` file for details.